openstack/contributor-guide/doc/source/common/git.rst

   a Launchpad blueprint.
 Use the name of the blueprint as an ID.
 - ``Implements``: Use this tag if the change fully implements a Launchpad blueprint.
 Use the name of the blueprint as an ID.

+The following tags are optional; however, their use is recommended if they are applicable to the patch:

 - The ``DocImpact`` tag contains a comment about why the change impacts documentation.
 Put DocImpact on a line by itself.
   Use this tag to indicate that documentation is either contained in the